-- 81 For centres in England and Northern Ireland, the decision of the Appeals Committee or panel is final.
+- 81 For centres in England and Northern Ireland, the decision of the appeal committee or panel is final.
 There are no further avenues of appeal against decisions taken by awarding bodies in cases of malpractice.
-Ofqual in England and CCEA Regulation in Northern Ireland do not hear appeals against malpractice decisions. - 82 For centres in Wales, for further avenues of appeal against decisions taken by awarding bodies in cases of malpractice, please refer to the website of the regulator Qualifications Wales.
+Ofqual in England and CCEA Regulation in Northern Ireland do not hear appeals against malpractice decisions. - 82 For centres in Wales, for further avenues of appeal against decisions taken by awarding bodies in cases of malpractice, please refer to the Qualifications Wales website.